Conclusion of the event 05/06 – May – 2021: INGEOBRAS & FILTRALITE: The NEED for Sustainable Clean Water

-The event “INGEOBRAS & FILTRALITE: The NEED for sustainable clean water” took place last 05th and 06th May.
-Its main objective was to showcase innovative technologies for sustainable water treatment.
+Last 05th and 06th May 2021 took place the event “INGEOBRAS & FILTRALITE: The NEED for sustainable clean water” whose main objective was to present innovative technologies for sustainable water treatment.

 This event was organised in two phases:

-06 – May – 2021 : Open Day at the Ingeobras Research and Development Centre.
+- 06 – May – 2021 : Open Day at the Ingeobras Research & Development Centre

-On 05 May 2021, an online conference was held, consisting of two strategic sessions delivered by different speakers and focused exclusively on the water sector.
-The main topics addressed were: The importance of cost-effective, efficient and sustainable innovative solutions in drinking and wastewater treatment, the Agri-Food Industry, ANAERGY results, energy, water and C02 reduction in a drinking water treatment plant, current situation and the future of the Industry.
+An online conference was held on 05 May 2021.
+It consisted of two strategic sessions conducted by different speakers and focused exclusively on the water sector.
+The main topics addressed were: The importance of cost-effective, efficient and sustainable innovative solutions in drinking and wastewater treatment, the Agri-Food Industry, ANAERGY results, energy, water and CO2 reduction in a drinking water treatment plant, current situation and the future of the Industry.

 Mr. Joaquín Murría, CEO of Ingeobras conducted the first session of the day.
-He highlighted the importance from an economic and social point of view of creating alternative solutions with lower OPEX and CAPEX than the traditional solutions that are available on the market.
-In addition, as a practical example of what it means to invest in R&D, he reviewed the history of Ingeobras from its beginnings in 2005, as a company focused on traditional engineering, to become a pioneer in the development of water treatment technologies.
+He began by highlighting the importance from an economic and social point of view of creating alternative solutions with lower OPEX and CAPEX than the traditional solutions found on the market. n addition, as a practical example of what it means to invest in R&D, he reviewed the history of Ingeobras from its beginnings in 2005, as a company focused on traditional engineering, to become a pioneer in the development of water treatment technologies.

-At Ingeobras, for a technology to be successful, it must meet three mandatory requirements: Lower OPEX and CAPEX than market solutions and that it is environmentally responsible.
+For a technology to succeed, it must meet three mandatory requirements: Lower OPEX and CAPEX than market solutions and that it is environmentally responsible.